GiuliaPaggi/MiniDT_online_monitor/README.md

 - **tbo_bo_writer_simulator.py**: the simulator of one MiniDT chamber readout, writes a line in a text file every 0.1s with randomly generated hits;
 - **SORT.py**: file in which the sorting function of the simulator is defined;
 - **test_writer.py**: test file for the simulator function.
-- **config.txt**: text file containig the folders paths necessary for finding the data file and correctl save the plots.
+- **config.txt**: text file containig the folders paths necessary for finding the data file and correctly save the plots.
+Through the configuration file, the user can choose whether to display the plots or to just save them.

 ## Output
 #### Cumulative occupancy